rcl-identity/docs/index.md

 ## Azure AD B2C

-The organization will create and administer an [Azure AD B2C](https://azure.microsoft.com/en-us/services/active-directory/external-identities/b2c/) directory that will act as an Identity Provider (IdP) and will use to store identity data for those people that they issue Digital IDs.
+The organization will create and administer an [Azure AD B2C](https://azure.microsoft.com/en-us/services/active-directory/external-identities/b2c/) directory that will act as an Identity Provider (IdP) and will use it to store identity data for those people that they issue Digital IDs.
 The IdP will also provide single sign-on technology using OAuth2, SAML and OpenID.

 ## Identity Enrollment
-The organization will host the open-source [Identity Enrollment](https://github.com/rcladmin/RCL.Core/tree/master/src/RCL.Identity/RCL.Core.Identity.Enrollment) application as a Web App is its Azure subscription.
+The organization will host the open-source [Identity Enrollment](https://github.com/rcladmin/RCL.Core/tree/master/src/RCL.Identity/RCL.Core.Identity.Enrollment) application as a Web App in its Azure subscription.
 It will have full control over this application.

 ## Identity Proofing

-The organization will host the open-source [Identity Proofing](https://github.com/rcladmin/RCL.Core/tree/master/src/RCL.Identity/RCL.Core.Identity.Proofing.Portal) application as a Web App is its Azure subscription.
+The organization will host the open-source [Identity Proofing](https://github.com/rcladmin/RCL.Core/tree/master/src/RCL.Identity/RCL.Core.Identity.Proofing.Portal) application as a Web App in its Azure subscription.
 It will have full control over this application.

 ## RCL Identity SaaS application